fbpx

 Stage 3 Lung Cancer

 Being diagnosed with stage 3 lung cancer from asbestos exposure is shocking to anyone.
-Finding the stage and substage of your cancer is crucial to determining the best course of treatment.
-Stage 3 lung cancer is subcategorized by 3A, 3B and 3C.
-Each of these subcategories can have very different effects on the body and treatment.
+Finding the stage and substage of your cancer is crucial to determining the best treatment plan.
+Stage 3 lung cancer is subcategorized – stage 3A, stage 3B and 3C.
+Each subcategory can have very different effects on the body and treatment.

 JUMP TO A TOPIC